lanl-aea/waves/docs/tutorial_06_include_files.rst

 Python Parameter File
 *********************

-In this tutorial, we will update the code from :ref:`tutorial_parameter_substitution_waves` to use an included parameter file instead of hardcoding the parameter definitions in the ``SConscript`` file.
+In this tutorial, we will update the code from :ref:`tutorial_parameter_substitution` to use an included parameter file instead of hardcoding the parameter definitions in the ``SConscript`` file.
 This technique will allow parameter re-use between simulations.